• Organisation

 In 1956, after months of planning and considerable bureaucratic juggling, eight children from the mission went to a holiday camp at Point Peron, south of Perth (Green, p.134).
 In the late 1950s, children were also being given the opportunity to go on school trips to Wyndham (p.134).
 In 1961, a two-classroom government school was built at the mission (pp.136-137) and in 1963, staff took the children up to Kununurra to see the Queen.

 In 1968, with mounting debts and large expenses, Green reports (pp.153, 157) that Forrest River Mission was closed by Anglican authorities.
-Children joined their families and were 'scattered across several Wyndham reserves.
+At the time of closing there were 10 children under the age of 16 living at the mission.
+The children joined their families and were ‘scattered across several Wyndham reserves.

 On 4 October 1970, Green records (p.162), a group of former Forrest River Mission residents formed the Oombulgurri Committee and decided to return to the land which would thereafter be known as the self-governing community of Oombulgurri.